Orange-OpenSource/HSLinUCB/Experimental_Environment_Installation_Steps.md

 # Environment installation

-A complete Ansible playbook and roles is available for a complete environement installation on a real Cloud platform.
+An Ansible playbook and roles is available for a complete environment installation on a real Cloud platform.

-For environment installation you need 7 virtual machine with the following specs:
+For environment installation you need 7 virtual machines with the following specs:

 Agent: 4 VCPU/16 GB RAM/40GB storage